hamadalaqeel/Identify-Customer-Segments/README.md

 # Identify-Customer-Segments

 Applying unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+(Udacity Project)